Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Methodology

-\textbf{Demographic Parity} examines the independence of predictions from attributes.
+\textbf{Demographic Parity (De-Pa)}~\cite{dwork2012fairness, kusner2017counterfactual} examines the independence of predictions from attributes.
 In essence, it evaluates the distribution of positive predictions, irrespective of whether they are TP or FP.
 As Eq.~\ref{eq:demographic_parity} shows, this metric expects a uniform distribution of predictions across different groups:

-\textbf{Treatment Equality} examines the distribution of errors across different demographic groups (see Eq.~\ref{eq:treatment_equality}).
+\textbf{Treatment Equality (Tr-Eq)}~\cite{berk2021fairness} examines the distribution of errors across different demographic groups (see Eq.~\ref{eq:treatment_equality}).
 Specifically, it ensures that the ratio of False Negatives (FNs) to False Positives (FPs) remains consistent between protected and unprotected groups:

-To obtain bias score of each model, for each demographic attribute, we applied all four bias metrics to each expression label.
-Next, we selected the maximum bias across all expressions as the bias score for that metric (see Eq.\ref{eq:bias_score_metric}).
-To assess the bias of each attribute, we averaged the bias scores across the different metrics using Eq.\ref{eq:bias_score_attribute}.
-Finally, the overall bias of each model was calculated by averaging the bias score of each attribute (Eq.~\ref{eq:bias_score}):
+To obtain the bias score for each model, we first applied all four bias metrics to each expression label separately, treating the target expression as the positive class and grouping all remaining expressions as the negative class.
+Next, we selected the maximum bias across all expressions as the bias score for each metric (see Eq.~\ref{eq:bias_score_metric}).
+To assess the bias of each demographic attribute, we then averaged these metric-specific bias scores using Eq.~\ref{eq:bias_score_attribute}.
+Finally, the overall bias of each model was computed by averaging the bias scores across all attributes (Eq.~\ref{eq:bias_score}).

-To sum up, we employed four well-established bias metrics to evaluate fairness of eight FER models over three demographic attributes, age, gender, and race.
+where $m$ indicates number of metrics and $d$ determines number of attributes ($m\mathord{=}4$ and $d\mathord{=}3$, in our study).
+To sum up, we employed four well-established bias metrics to evaluate fairness of seven FER models over three demographic attributes, age, gender, and race.
 The detailed discussion of the models' bias will follow in Section~\ref{sec:experimental_results}.

+It is notable that FER is inherently a multi-class problem, while the fairness measures used in this research are defined for binary classification.
+To handle this constraint, we adopt a one-vs-rest formulation in which each expression is treated as the positive class and all remaining expressions are grouped as the negative class.
+This approach allows each fairness metric to be computed consistently across classes while preserving their probabilistic interpretation.
+We select the maximum bias across classes to highlight the most disadvantaged expression group, as mean aggregation may obscure severe class-specific disparities.